brunobrasilweb/br.js/bower_components/brjs/README.md

 ## TODO

- * Validate and format CPF
+ * Format and ramdom CPF
- * Validate and format CNPJ
+ * Format and ramdom CNPJ
  * Validate and format Boleto Number
  * Validate and format Car Plate
  * Validate and format Date (only PT-BR)